salva-ruiz/erlang_calendar/README.md

-# erlang_calendar
+# Perpetual calendar
-An Erlang module to calculate dates for a perpetual calendar
+*erlang_calendar* is simple an Erlang module to calculate dates for a perpetual calendar.